Kam149/Kotlin_Project_Google/README.md

 # Kotlin_Project_Google
 This project is designed using Kotlin after going through google code labs.
-In this project, details of student are stored and retrieved on the console.
+In this project, I have made a number guessing game in Kotlin.
 I Have worked on IntelliJ IDEA Community Edition for this language